-§ 5 Issue and redemption price.
+§ 6 Issue and redemption prices

 - The Company indicates the issue premiums and redemption fees charged for each unit class in the Sales Prospectus, the Key Investor Information and in the annual and semi-annual reports. - 2.
 Depending on the unit class, the issue premium is up to 2 percent of the unit value.
+The Com-

-The Company is free to charge a lower issue premium for one or more unit classes, or all of them. - 3.
-Depending on the unit class, the redemption fee is up to 1 percent of the unit value.
+- pany is free to charge a lower issue premium for one or more unit classes, or all of them. - Depending on the unit class, the redemption fee is up to 1 percent of the unit value.
 The Company is free to charge a lower redemption fee for one or more unit classes, or all of them.
 The Company shall receive the redemption fee.

-§ 6 Expenses.
+§ 7 Expenses.

-1. For managing the UCITS Fund, the Company receives from the assets of the UCITS Fund a fee of up to 0.15 percent per annum of the net asset value, depending on the unit class determined each exchange trading day in accordance with Section 16 Paragraph 1 of the GIC.
+- For managing the UCITS Fund, the Company receives from the assets of the UCITS Fund a fee of up to 0.50 percent per annum of the net asset value, depending on the unit class determined each exchange trading day in accordance with Section 18 Paragraph 1 of the GIC.
 The Company is free to charge a lower management fee for one or more unit classes, or all of them.
 The Company indicates the management fee charged for each unit class in the Sales Prospectus and in the annual and semi-annual reports.
-The management fee will be paid in advance in monthly instalments out of the UCITS Fund.

-- The management fee specified in Paragraph 1 shall cover services rendered by the Company for the UCITS Fund, including the expenses of the Custodian Bank, legally required printing, mailings, and publications associated with the UCITS Fund, and for annual report audits conducted by auditors of the Company. - 3.
-The following expenses are not covered by Paragraph 1: - a) Expenses resulting from the purchase and sale of assets (transaction costs), - b) Customary bank custody fees, including the customary bank charges for the custody of foreign securities abroad and related taxes, if applicable, - c) Customary expenses related to day-to-day account management, - d) Expenses incurred in the assertion and enforcement of the legal claims of the UCITS Fund, - e) Expenses for providing information to investors of the UCITS Fund by means of a durable medium, with the exception of expenses for providing information in the case of fund mergers and with the exception of information on measures connected with violations of investment limits or errors in calculating the net asset value per unit.
+The management fee will be paid in advance in monthly instalments out of the UCITS Fund. - The management fee specified in Paragraph 1 shall cover services rendered by the Company for the UCITS Fund, including the expenses of the Custodian Bank, legally required printing, mailings, and publications associated with the UCITS Fund, and for annual report audits conducted by auditors of the Company. - The following expenses are not covered by Paragraph 1: - a) Expenses resulting from the purchase and sale of assets (transaction costs); - b) Customary bank custody fees, including the customary bank charges for the custody of foreign securities abroad and related taxes, if applicable; - c) Expenses related to day-to-day account management; - d) Expenses incurred in the assertion and enforcement of the legal claims of the UCITS Fund: - Expenses for providing information to investors of the UCITS Fund by means of a durable medium, with the exception of expenses for providing information in the case of fund mergers.